Deborah was a prophetess – someone who heard a message from God and passed it on to the people around her.

 Mud can bring any army to a standstill.
-Photograph from World War I
+Photo, World War I

 Barak had a much smaller army, comparatively untrained, and with inferior weapons.
 It was unlikely he could succeed against such odds.
 Like any good general, he did not wish to sacrifice his men unless there was a chance of winning.